uamuzibora/uamuzibora.org/data/index.md

 section: Data
 ---

-<p class="lead">As a electronic medical record, Uamuzi Bora inherently captures and stores patient identifiable information.
+<p class="lead">As an electronic medical record, Uamuzi Bora inherently captures and stores patient identifiable information.
 Here we explain how we collect, store, protect, and use the data to calculate our indicators.
 Further, we now share aggregated data with selected partners using an API.</p>

-## Our infrastructure: how we collect and store our data
+## Data collection and storage

 Our system consists of a physical server located in Kakamega, Kenya, using WiMAX to connect to a Virtual Private Network (VPN) running across the internet to a number of client machines in different clinics in the region.